 We also ensure the information we hold is kept in secure locations, restrict access to information to authorised personnel only and protect personal and confidential information held on equipment such as laptops with encryption (which masks data so that unauthorised users cannot see or make sense of it).

 We ensure external data processors that support us are legally and contractually bound to operate and prove security arrangements are in place where information that could or does identify a person is processed.

 We have a senior person responsible for protecting the confidentiality of patient information and enabling appropriate information sharing.
 This person is called the Caldicott Guardian.
-The Caldicott Guardian for the CCG is Dr John Warrington, GP/Business Director for Finance and Contracting, who can be contacted using the contact details at the top of this document.
+The Caldicott Guardian for the CCG is John Warrington, Director of Planned Care, who can be contacted using the contact details at the top of this document.
 We also have a Senior Information Risk Owner (SIRO) who is responsible for owning the CCG’s information risk.
-The SIRO is Mike Robson, Chief Finance Officer.
-They are supported by the Governance Group which meets regularly to discuss information governance issues.
+The SIRO is Ian Cameron, Director of Finance.
+They are supported by the Quality, Risk and Innovation Committee which meets regularly to discuss information governance issues.